MarsDex-2045/MarsDex-Client/README.md

   The workaround is to close the original popup that has been closed explicit or to close the new pop-up that has been opened explicit.
 ### Resources
 - When adding a new resource, we'll add a placeholder picture as photo.
-We use a XMLHttpRequest(), but this is depreciated.
-In a more fully fleshed out concept, we'll replace this with an actual link that references a storage location where all the photos are saved.
+We use a `XMLHttpRequest` to check if we have a mock picture, but this is depreciated.
+In a more fully fleshed out concept, we'll replace this with an actual link that references a storage location where all the photos are saved that are passed with the form.
+- Price is at this moment hard-coded.
+In a full concept, we intend to let the user have control over how the price of his resources, so that is can be used on the marketplace.

 ## Setup Guide
 ### Local deployment